sailorgeoffrey/harvest_invoicer/readme.md

 2. Use PIP to install the requirements.txt

 ## Usage
-The command takes an optional date as a command line argument.
+The command takes an optional month as a command line argument.
 It is in the format YYYYMM.
 It will prompt you for this if you don't provide it.
 On the first run it will ask you for your hourly rate to calculate the totals.

-    python invoicer.py [date]
+    python invoicer.py [YYYYMM]